D.O.B. 12 Jul 1971

 World Snooker Tour prize money 2011/12 + 2012/13 seasons (ranking events / PTCs only) £48,423

 Highest Tournament Break 143 - World Championship (Qrd) 2003

 After 22 years of trying, Rod Lawler won a professional tournament for the first time at UKPTC3 in 2012.
-He beat Marco Fu 4-2 in the final in Gloucester.
+He beat the likes of Stuart Bingham and Stephen Lee to reach the final in Gloucester then saw off Marco Fu 4-2 in the final to take the trophy.